SCE +12.9% | PPA deadline: Jul 4, 2026. Lock your rate now ↓

 Is this really no money down?

 Yes.
-With a PPA (Power Purchase Agreement), Freedom Forever owns the solar system and you buy the power it produces at a lower rate than SCE.
+With a PPA (Power Purchase Agreement), your qualified installer owns the solar system and you buy the power it produces at a lower rate than SCE.
 Zero down payment, zero installation cost, zero maintenance cost.
 You just pay a lower electricity bill.

 What if I sell my house?